eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.kpi.intro.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## KPI - DisplayFolder

-This KPI is additionally using a ParentKpiID.
+This KPI is additionally using a `ParentKpiID`.

 ```xml